Theatrical No Glare Floor Full Bolt 2 mm x 6x60 Ft.

 When rolling up the flooring, start with the center post that shipped with the vinyl flooring and ensure that it's perfectly straight before starting to roll the floor onto the center post.
 You don't want the vinyl flooring to roll onto the center post crooked, or you could cause damage to the floor during storage.

 Keep in mind the high weight the flooring will have after you have it rolled back onto the post.
 You may need to have a forklift or other heavy equipment available to help move the roll once it's back onto the post.
 If you choose to move the roll by hand, you will need to have multiple people available.
 It also helps to have multiple people available to roll the flooring up, to ensure the roll is going onto the post as straight as possible.

 If you've cut the flooring into pieces or if you no longer have the center post that shipped with the roll of flooring, you can use a piece of PVC pipe that's the same 6-foot width of the vinyl flooring.
 Roll the flooring as tightly as you can on the post for the best longevity during storage.

 These types of theater flooring material rolls should never be stored in a horizontal position, as this will cause the rolls to flatten.
 The high weight of the entire roll will cause the roll to almost collapse on itself, which may cause a rippling in the material when it is unrolled the next time.
 This stage flooring material should always be stored in a vertical position with the material rolled up tight on the center post roll.

-Again, if you need help to determine whether you have the equipment and storage space available to handle one of these heavy rolls of theater flooring material, just contact our knowledgeable customer service team at Greatmats to help you figure out what you need.
+Again, if you need help to determine whether you have the equipment and storage space available to handle one of these heavy rolls of theater flooring material, just contact our knowledgeable customer service team to help you figure out what you need.

 Cleaning and Maintenance